teamworktf/website_api/COMMUNITY-QUICKPLAY.md

 Retrieve information about any of the community providers, as listed on the [provider overview](https://teamwork.tf/community/providers).

-## Retrieve information from a community provider
+## Retrieve information about a community provider

 You can request the status of a server community.